MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 - Then press **ENTER** as instructed (this an interactive step that needs to be performed to start the Genkit UI).
 - This should start the genkit server inside the container at port 4000 which we forward to port **4000** to your host machine (in the docker compose file).

 > **Note**: Wait till you see an output that looks like this.
-This basically means that all the Genkit has managed to load the necessary go dependencies, build the go module and load the genkit actions.
+This basically means that all the Genkit has managed to: (1) load the necessary go dependencies, (2) build the go module and (3) load the genkit actions.
 This might take 30-60 seconds for the first time, and the process might pause output for several seconds before proceeding.
 **Please be patient**.

 ```sh